JesperHartsuiker/IoT-module/Pol Triquell/researches/research03/README.md

 * Built-in Security: MQTT supports built-in security features, including user access management, authentication, and the potential for end-to-end encryption, making it suitable for secure IoT applications.

 Overall, MQTT's lightweight and efficient nature, along with its suitability for various devices and networks, makes it a standout choice for M2M and IoT communication.
 Its simple CLI commands, as listed above, allow easy interaction with MQTT brokers for testing and administration.

-MQTT (MQ Telemetry Transport), originally known as Message Queue Telemetry Transport, is a lightweight and efficient messaging protocol designed for machine-to-machine (M2M) communication and IoT (Internet of Things) applications.
-It follows a publish-subscribe communication pattern and is widely used for its simplicity and suitability for low-bandwidth and unreliable networks.
-Here are some of the key aspects of MQTT and the main CLI commands associated with it:

-**Main MQTT CLI Commands:**

-**What Stands Out for MQTT:**

-1. **Lightweight:** MQTT is designed to be very lightweight, making it suitable for resource-constrained devices and low-bandwidth networks.
-This efficiency is particularly important for IoT and M2M communication.

-2. **Publish-Subscribe Pattern:** The publish-subscribe pattern used in MQTT is a scalable and efficient way to distribute messages to multiple subscribers.
-It's similar to the Observer pattern in software design, which promotes loose coupling between components.

-3. **ISO Standard:** MQTT is an ISO standard (ISO/IEC 20922:2016) and is well-established in the industry, providing a solid foundation for IoT and M2M communication.

-4. **Runs Over Various Protocols:** MQTT can run over TCP/IP and other stream-based protocols, making it versatile in terms of network compatibility.

-5. **Many Implementations:** There are numerous MQTT broker and client implementations available for various platforms, which fosters interoperability and adoption.

-6. **Built-in Security:** MQTT supports built-in security features, including user access management, authentication, and the potential for end-to-end encryption, making it suitable for secure IoT applications.

-Overall, MQTT's lightweight and efficient nature, along with its suitability for various devices and networks, makes it a standout choice for M2M and IoT communication.
-Its simple CLI commands, as listed above, allow easy interaction with MQTT brokers for testing and administration.